Unisex frame: Glasses for both men and women

 Top 5 Unisex Spectacle Styling Trends

-- Beautifully designed, clean and simple thin metal frame styles in titanium
+Beautifully designed, clean and simple thin metal frame styles in titanium and stainless steel in a variety of unisex shapes and sizes.

 Keep in mind that you want people to focus on your frames, not on distracting reflections in your lenses that obscure your eyes.
 For the most attractive eyewear, always have anti-reflective (AR) coating applied to your spectacle lenses.